 Continuous Streaming

-Live streaming content with no defined end time, often used for surveillance, virtual tours, or ambient broadcasts.
+Live streaming content with no defined end time is often used for surveillance, virtual tours, or ambient broadcasts.

 Live Streaming Glossary – Letter D